Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 	</figure>

 	I mean, thinking about it now, I feel like I should've just kissed her or something, but, well. *sigh* No, I think it's good that I didn't just try it.
 But I do think I should've asked about whether the pass was still applicable as soon as I met her.
-Still, I wasn't sure if she still felt any affection for me if I was just a thorn in her side that wouldn't leave.
+Still, I wasn't sure if she still felt any affection for me or if I was just a thorn in her side that wouldn't leave.
 	The latter is what I assume to be the default reaction if I were to be so persistent with them.
 Of course, this is based on my own personal experience as well

 	Hisham pretended he got a call from Avyukt and went away.
 I was nervous about talking to Aya, so I didn't really say what was actually on my mind.
 Instead my brain bonked out and I asked her if she would come to Bangalore with me because there was no one at my house but me.
 And when she asked to elaborate, once again, I wasn't truthful because I was scared of being honest about my affection to someone who may not be affectionate towards me.
 Not because I was scared about the consequences to me, but because I was scared of breaking character, because I was keeping Hisham in mind, because I felt it may be seen as humiliating by the character I was supposed to be playing.